envai76/U-Net_vs_FCRNA/README.md

 ## Overview

 This repository offers  deep learning methods for retinal ganglion cell (RGC) counting.
-It introduces advanced pre-processing techniques for both input and label datasets, along with an efficient Light-U-Net model.
+It introduces advanced pre-processing techniques for both input and label datasets, along with an efficient U-Net[2] model.
 The repository includes a synthetic dataset and a self-generated dataset of whole-mounted mouse retina images.
 We evaluate FCRN-A [3], our proposed FCRN-A-v2, and U-Net model across both datasets and compare them using a local maxima counting method.

 ---